FREE DELIVERY ON ALL UK ORDERS

 Pearls are very soft gemstones and care needs to be taken when cleaning.
 To keep pearls looking their best, we would recommend cleaning with a damp, soft cotton cloth only.
 Nothing more than this is needed, and this method will keep them looking their best.

 Gold/silver polishing cloths are not suitable for plated or vermeil jewellery.
-The problem with polishing plated jewellery is the layer of plating is often very fine, less than a mircon for plated (thicker for vermeil), and polishing cloths are lightly abrasive.
+The problem with polishing plated jewellery is the layer of plating is often very fine, less than a micron for plated (thicker for vermeil), and polishing cloths are lightly abrasive.
 Stick to very occasional microfibre cloth cleaning for plated jewellery.

 OK, we concede that some jewellery is designed to be slept in - sleeper earrings for example, and wedding bands.
 However, almost all other jewellery is not.
 We move constantly in our sleep, and while we are moving our jewellery is pinned between our body and the bed.
 Each movement stretches and strains the metal.
 And whether it's a chain necklace, a bracelet, an anklet or claws on a gemstone ring, you will be weakening the metal and shortening the jewellery's lifespan.
-Some fines chain will snap the first time you sleep in them, thicker chains will take a while but eventually will come to pieces.
+Some fine chain will snap the first time you sleep in them, thicker chains will take a while but eventually will come to pieces.
 Always take your jewellery off before you sleep.